asyncapi/website/pages/docs/concepts/asyncapi-document/server-security.md

       description: Download the certificate files from service provider
 ```

-Here is a illustration of securing servers:
+Here is an illustration of securing servers:
 ```mermaid
 graph LR
   C[servers]